I had (have?) a detailed discussion of how to use

 I have for

-pppd on the RPi side, the RPi will accept whatever IP address
+pppd on the Raspberry Pi side, the Raspberry Pi will accept whatever IP address

 is given by the TinkerBoard.
 As written out, the above option will set the

 TinkerBoard's IP address to